pnsk/drawers/README.md

 # Drawers

-This is the drawer for me to find English wordings I learnt from my friends.
+Drawers for me to find English wordings I learnt from my friends.